Module 02: Autograd

 print(f" [1,1] -> {out.data[3,0]:.3f} (target: 0)")

-We just trained a neural network using only NumPy and our ~100 lines of autograd code!
+This trained neural network uses only NumPy and 100 lines of autograd code.

 PyTorch’s Tensor Autograd